zubbilo/zdash/README.md

 No need to login to Zabbix GUI to access Dashboard.
 But not for acnowledging problem.

 Macroses host-level resolving.
-Macroses template-level NOT!
+Macroses template-level resolving!

 UTF-8 encoding used on ack_message, ack_author, trigger_comment, trigger_description.